Rxddy/Study-Buddy/README.md

-# 📖 Study Buddy for Svetha 💜
+# 📖 Study Buddy 💜

 Welcome to **Study Buddy** – a personalized, fun, and interactive web app designed to help you stay motivated and productive while studying! 🧠✨